Spyderisk/system-modeller-deployment/CONTRIBUTING.md

 # Who can contribute?

-This deployment project is about the infrastructure around running Spyderisk.
+This deployment project is about the infrastructure around running the Spyderisk modeller.
 If you know about the technologies of Docker, Gradle, Keycloak and nginx then you'll be able to see how the stack is put together and no doubt how to improve it.
 Plus of course we welcome fixes to the documentation.